-The applicant is proposing to construct the 60 units of two-storey row housing in three phases.
-The development would begin on the south portion of the property.
+The applicant is proposing to construct the 56 units of two-storey row housing in three phases.
+Phase 1 of the development would begin on the south portion of the property adjacent the Hartman Road.
+Phase 2 would occur on the middle portion of the site with Phase 3 on the northern portion of the site.
 The proposed exteriors of the buildings are to be finished with earth toned vinyl siding (wheat, clay, sage) with tan and white accents.
 Roofing is to consist of charcoal toned asphalt shingles.
 Stone accents and cedar shakes provide detailing to the building elevations.
 In addition, several different window types and front doors are proposed.
 The proposed layout of each unit is identical.
 The main floor consists of a living/dining room, kitchen, and half-bathroom.
 The second level contains three bedrooms and two bathrooms.
 Each unit also has an unfinished basement.

 At the rear of the units, patios and lawn space provide outdoor amenity space for the tenants.
-In addition, two play areas for children are provided on site.
+In addition, a play area for children is provided on site.
+The play area is located adjacent to Fizet Road with a gate providing access on site at this location.
+Additional gates from Hartman Road and McCurdy Road will maintain pedestrian links to and from the adjacent neigbhourhood.
 Significant landscaping is proposed throughout the development.
-The development will be fenced at the front and sides with an aluminum fence to mimic wrought iron.
+The development will be fenced at the front and sides with an aluminum fence designed to mimic wrought iron.
 Stone entry post will demark the accesses to the development, the corners of the lot, and pedestrian pathways onto the property.
-Gravel pathways provide pedestrian links from both Hartman Road and McCurdy Road.
 At the rear of the property, a vinyl privacy fence and emerald cedar hedge will buffer the development from the adjacent single family properties.
 The required parking stalls are provided in a single car attached garage and open surface parking spaces.
 Bicycle parking will be accommodated within the attached garage.
+A total of 18 visitor parking spaces are provided.
+The spaces are to use landscaping material, such a grass crete, as the surface material.
+The applicant will be required to ensure that opaque screening is provided on the west side of the property in front of the visitor stalls in order to ensure that the neighbouring properties are not impacted by vehicle headlights.